enanesh/prework-study-guide/README.md

 ## A  Study guide for course pre-work

 This Prework Study Guide was created for boot camp students who were going through the Prework.
-It contains notes for the course pre-work, organized in just one place.
-Through this project I learn how to use git, HTML, CSS and basic JavaScript
+It contains notes on git, HTML, CSS and  JavaScript.

 ## Installation